DaveSummer36/civilwars-test/README.md

 ### CivilWars - Alpha v1.2.0 - The Exploration Update - coming on March 26th, 2025

 Stay tuned for more details!
+If you want to find out what CivilWars is, read the article below!
+|
+|
+ˇ
 ---
+# What is CivilWars?

 CivilWars is a <ins>text-based, civilization developer browser game</ins> which extends this experience to the next level.